ECMWFCode4Earth/challenges_2023/README.md

 The 4-month long coding period will start on 2 May 2023 and ends 31 August 2023.
 During this time, the selected teams will team up with experienced ECMWF mentors and experts in weather, climate, atmosphere, computer science or machine learning.

 ### 4. Final Code for Earth day: 20 September 2023
 The Code for Earth day is a celebratory completion of the programme.
-Each Code for Earth team will be invited to present their project results at a workshop which will be hosted in ECMWF's data center in Bologna, Italy.
+Each Code for Earth team will be invited to present their project results at a workshop which will be hosted in ECMWF's data centre in Bologna, Italy.

+Successfully completed projects will receive a €5,000 stipend.

 <br>